+[Section 58 inserted: No. 3 of 2023 s.
+45.]

-59. Interim disciplinary orders may be made where risk of injury or harm
+59. Interim orders may be made if teacher poses risk of harm

-If the Board or a disciplinary committee is of the opinion that an activity of a registered teacher involves, or will involve, a risk of imminent injury or harm to the physical or mental health of any person the Board or the committee may make one of the following orders —
+(1) If the Board believes, on reasonable grounds, that a registered teacher may pose a risk of harm to any person, the Board may make an order imposing, modifying or cancelling 1 or more conditions on the teacher’s registration.

-(a) an order imposing a condition, or conditions, on the registration of the teacher;
+(2) The Board may make an order suspending the registration of a registered teacher if the Board believes on reasonable grounds that —

-(b) an order suspending the person’s registration.
+(a) the teacher may pose a risk of harm to a student; and

+(b) the suspension is necessary to protect a student.

+(3) An order may be made under subsection (1) or (2) whether or not the teacher is currently appointed, employed or engaged, or has permission to teach, at an educational institution.

+(4) Nothing in subsection (1) limits the powers of the Board in relation to imposing, modifying or cancelling conditions on registration.

+[Section 59 inserted: No. 3 of 2023 s.
+45.]

-60. Interim disciplinary order may be made if teacher charged with sexual offence involving a child
+60. Interim orders must be made if teacher charged with actionable offence

-If the Board or a disciplinary committee becomes aware that a registered teacher has been charged with a sexual offence involving a child the Board or the committee may make one of the following orders —
+(1) If the Board becomes aware that a registered teacher has been charged with an actionable offence, the Board must make an order suspending the teacher’s registration.

-(a) an order imposing a condition, or conditions, on the registration of the teacher;

-(b) an order suspending the person’s registration.
+(2) An order must be made under subsection (1) whether or not the teacher is currently appointed, employed or engaged, or has permission to teach, at an educational institution.

+[Section 60 inserted: No. 3 of 2023 s.
+45.]

-61. Interim disciplinary orders to be referred to the State Administrative Tribunal
+61. Matters for which interim orders made must be referred to Tribunal

-(1) Within 14 days of the making of an interim disciplinary order the Board is to —
+(1) Within 14 days after the day on which the Board makes an interim order the Board must —

-(a) refer the matter in respect of which the order was made to the State Administrative Tribunal; and
+(a) refer the matter in respect of which the interim order was made to the Tribunal to be determined under Division 8; and

-(b) order that any other proceedings under this Part in respect of the matter commenced before the making of the order be discontinued.
+(b) order that any inquiry in respect of the matter that was commenced before the making of the interim order is discontinued.

+(2) A disciplinary committee or the impairment review committee must give effect to an order under subsection (1)(b) in relation to a matter that has been referred to the committee.

-(2) Subsection (1) does not apply if the order is revoked under section 58(3).
+(3) Subsection (1) does not apply if the interim order is revoked under section 58(3) within the 14 days referred to in subsection (1).

-(3) On a referral made under subsection (1) the State Administrative Tribunal may, in addition to any other order it may make, affirm or revoke an interim disciplinary order or vary the order by extending the period for which it applies or in any other respect.
+(4) On a referral under subsection (1)(a) the Tribunal may, in addition to any other order it may make, affirm or revoke an interim order or vary the order by extending the period for which it applies or in any other respect.

+(5) The Board may refer a matter or make an order under subsection (1) after the 14-day period referred to in subsection (1) if the Tribunal allows the referral or order.

+(6) If the registered teacher who is the subject of the matter referred under subsection (1)(a) has been charged with 1 or more offences, the Board may refer any complaint that relates to the matter before or after the charge or charges have been finally determined.

+[Section 61 inserted: No. 3 of 2023 s.
+45.]

 Division 6 — Role of disciplinary committee

 Subdivision 1 — Initial assessment of complaints

-62. Initial assessment and decision of disciplinary committee on complaint
+62. Initial assessment

-(1) A disciplinary committee is to make a preliminary assessment of a complaint referred to it by the Board and is to deal with the complaint in one of the following ways —
+(1) A disciplinary committee must make a preliminary assessment of a complaint referred to it by the Board and may deal with the complaint in any of the following ways —

-(a) dismiss the complaint;

-(b) make an interim disciplinary order;

-(c) with the consent of the teacher, deal with the complaint under Subdivision 2;
+(a) deal with the complaint under Subdivision 2;

-(d) make a request or recommendation to the Board under section 55;
+(b) make a request or recommendation to the Board under section 55(1) or (2);